The most important thing to know for a shoot is you can do

 Break the rules.
 Do it your way.
-You don’t have to listen to any of these, they are just a guide to get ideas!
+You don’t have to listen to any of these ideas, they are just a guide to get you thinking!

 Being comfortable will make you more comfortable in front of the camera.
 Don’t go wearing stilettos and a minidress when you’re a T-shirt and jeans kinda girl.

 Beige, pastels, navy and blush, black and white look great.

 In winter deep moody colours like Burgundy and red wine paired with blacks and denim work great, also mustard and olive green.

 Unless of course, you rock a bright gold dress like Julie

 This includes stripes, dots, on-trend brands and on-trend clothing that will date

 Avoid strappy tops that show bra straps and tan lines.

 MATCH YOUR ATTIRE TO THE SEASON & LOCATION

 Cosy fleece and woollen throw over the couch in front of a fireplace for a cosy home engagement session or a silk slip for a night time shoot in the city will add that glimmer.
 In Summer if you’re game – a white one-piece bather with your man in boardies will look killer at sunset in the waves – add a surfboard for a summer surf session and denim jacket to get cosy around a fire in the dunes.